toxicity1985/atoum-documentation/source/en/cookbooks/framework.inc.rst

 Step 2: Creating the class of the base tests
 --------------------------------------------

-A class based on atoum must extend the class ``\mageekguy\atoum\test``.
+A class based on atoum must extend the class ``\atoum\atoum\test``.
 However, this one doesn't take into account of *eZ Publish* specificities.
-It's therefore mandatory to define a base test class, derived from ``\mageekguy\atoum\test``, which will take into account these specificities and will derive all of the classes of unit tests.
+It's therefore mandatory to define a base test class, derived from ``\atoum\atoum\test``, which will take into account these specificities and will derive all of the classes of unit tests.
 To do this, just defined the following class in the file ``tests\atoum\test.php``:

 .. code-block:: php